ajax-crypto/ImRichText/README.md

 * Internationalization support by integrating [Harfbuzz](https://github.com/harfbuzz/harfbuzz) (Unicode Bidir algo)
 * Support alternate syntax i.e. Markdown, Restructured Text, MathML, etc.
 * Add ways to remove C++ standard library dependencies
+* Text effects like "glow", "shadow", etc.

+## Non-Goals
+* Build scripts like cmake, build2, make, etc. This library is intended to be used by simply copying the .h/.cpp files.
+* Full-fledged support for CSS3 styling with layout
+* Although Qt's rich text in labels supports tables, tables are not supported by design, use ImGui tables instead.

 ## Build Dependencies
 The library depends on ImGui and C++17 standard library.
 It can be compiled using any C++17 compiler.